 Day 3: Imagination, Adventure, and Hidden Gems

-For your farewell dinner, head to Giulia, which made OpenTable’s top 100 list in 2024.
+For your farewell dinner, head to Giulia, which made OpenTable’s top 100 list in 2024 and was named a MICHELIN Guide recommended restaurant in 2025.
 Handmade pastas, warm ambiance, and impeccable service make it a perfect place to toast your weekend.
-Don’t skip the pappardelle with wild boar — it’s a dish people talk about long after their plates are cleared.
+Don’t skip the pappardelle with wild boar—it’s a dish people talk about long after their plates are cleared.

 Cambridge is a city that invites curiosity at every turn.
 It’s where George Washington plotted revolution, where Nobel laureates have made groundbreaking discoveries and where visitors come to experience something new.
 You might just find a spark of inspiration to carry back home with you.